-Example - Calculating Welfare Rent
+Example - Calculating Welfare Rent t

-Published maximum for shelter and utilities: \$200 Amount of welfare assistance for other needs: \$220 Other income: \$100
+m for shelter and utilities: assistance for other needs: \$200 \$220 \$100

-Monthly income = \$520 "Welfare rent"= \$200
+Monthly income = "Welfare rent"= \$520 \$200

 5-27 Calculating Assistance Payments for Authorized Police/Security Personnel

 A. The amount of the monthly assistance payment to the owner is equal to the contract rent minus the monthly amount paid by the police officer or security personnel.
 HUD will not increase the assistance payment due to nonpayment of rent by the police officer or security personnel.